-We want to create a more accessible and inclusive destination for our visitors by supporting our business to understand how they can improve accessiblity for their customers and developing our own marketing activities to ensuring that information is more inclusive and actively promotes our accessible destination.
+We want to create a more accessible and inclusive destination for our visitors by supporting our businesses to understand how they can improve accessibility for their customers, as well as developing our own marketing activities to ensure that the information we provide is more inclusive and actively promotes our accessible destination.

 The aim of this type of approach is to ensure that disabled people and carers can participate and contribute as a part of society rather than feel apart from society.

-This page contains details on how you and your organisation can get involved and includes links to free training and resources.
+Below are some details on how you and your organisation can get involved, free training materials and resources.

 In the UK, there are over 14 million disabled people and 4.5 million carers according to the UK Government’s 2019/20 Family Resource Survey.
 The Department of Work and Pensions estimates the influential spending power of disabled people to be more than £274 billion per year.